endless-sky/endless-sky-wiki/CreatingShips.md

 The data files use indentation, like in the Python language, to define sub-entries within an entry.
 For example, each ship is defined by a line reading `ship "Ship Name"` with no indentation, followed by several keys indented once:

 * `"sprite"`: specifies which sprite the ship uses, relative to the "images/" folder, minus the frame number and any extension (e.g. "ship/newship" refers to "images/ship/newship-#.png").
+If the sprite is animated, the following lines can be added as a "child" of the sprite line:

+  * `"frame rate" <fps>`: frames per second.

+  * `"frame time" <ticks>`: game ticks per animation frame.
+A game tick is 1/60th of a second.
+This is an alternative way of specifying frame rate; if you specify both the last specification will be used.

+  * `"delay" <frames>`: number of animation frames to delay in between loops of the animation.
+For example, a four-frame animation with a delay of 4 and a frame rate of 8 FPS will play the animation for half a second, then pause for half a second, then repeat.

+  * `"rewind"`: the animation plays forward, then reverses, rather than looping back to the beginning when it reaches the end.

 * `"attributes"`: a list of characteristics of the ship, defined as key-value pairs.